Check in with Randolph College's admissions department to confirm any application fees and information.

 |Admissions Test Policy||Not optional and are considered|

-The Early Action deadline is November 15, which is coming up fast!
+🗓️ The Early Action deadline is November 15.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Each college determines which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.

 |Academic GPA||Very Important|